 Adéniké Amin

-Adenike Amin is a creative force, equal parts artist, mystic, and cultural visionary.
-Hailing from East Oakland, she moves through the world with the sharp eye of a documentarian and the soul of a poet.
-A multidisciplinary artist and Pan-Africanist, her work is a collision of social impact, design, literature, photography, film, and education; each medium a conduit for deeper truths.
+As an East Oakland native, and self-proclaimed “Cali-Yorker” she moves through the world with the sharp eye of a documentarian and the soul of a poet.
+A multidisciplinary artist and Pan-Africanist, her work is a hybrid of social impact, photography, literature, film, design, and education.